Keith-S-Thompson/the-flat-trantor-society/NNN-c-standard-quibbles.md

 definitions would break stdio character input.
 I need to study this further.

+### Infinite loops

+This was a change made in ISO C 2011.

+6.8.5p6 says:

+> An iteration statement whose controlling expression is not a constant
+> expression, that performs no input/output operations, does not access
+> volatile objects, and performs no synchronization or atomic operations
+> in its body, controlling expression, or (in the case of a **`for`**
+> statement) its *expression-3*, may be assumed by the implementation
+> to terminate.

+with a footnote:

+> This is intended to allow compiler transformations such as removal of
+> empty loops even when termination cannot be proven.

+So this clause is all about enabling optimizations, and I'm guessing that it was influenced by the C compiler implementers on the committee.

+I presume that they had good reasons for adding this, and that it makes a signicant difference in the performance of real-world code.
+And if you want to write an infinite loop deliberately, you can still do so because of the "constant expression" exception.

+But it means that I can write code whose behavior is well defined in terms of pre-2011 C, and that can behave differently in C11.
+For example:

+    const int keep_going = 1;
+    while (keep_going) {
+	;
+    }
+    puts("This should never appear");

+In C90 and C99, the message "This should never appear" will never be printed.
+In C11, because `keep_going` is not a constant expression, the compiler can legally *assume* that the loop terminates, and the message may or may not be printed.

+I'd be interested in seeing cases where this additional permission is actually helpful.

+Furthermore, I find the way this permission is worded to be clumsy.
+It's a statement about what the implementation is permitted to *assume*.
+What really matters is what the implementation is permitted to *do*.
+A better and more consistent way of expressing this, I think, would have been something like:

+> If an iteration statement whose controlling expression is not a
+> constant expression, that performs no input/output operations,
+> does not access volatile objects, and performs no synchronization
+> or atomic operations in its body, controlling expression, or
+> (in the case of a **`for`** statement) its *expression-3* does
+> not explicitly terminate, it is unspecified whether it terminates
+> or not.

+Or it could say that if such a loop does not terminate, the behavior is undefined -- but that would give compilers much more latitude than the current wording.

 ### More stuff ...

 ... as I think of it.